-Our feline friends are independent creatures and can be quite particular with how they behave and interact with us on a daily basis.
+Your furry friends are independent creatures and can be quite particular with how they behave and interact with you on a daily basis.
 But, when do cat behavior changes merit seeking medical care?
-Certainly, we value our cat’s place in our families and want nothing but happiness and health for them.
-We sat down with Trupanion’s on-site veterinarian, Dr. Sarah Nold, to discuss five critical cat behavior changes and when you should seek veterinary care for your furry friends.
+Naturally, you value your cat’s place in your family and want nothing but happiness and health for them.
+Fortunately, we sat down with Trupanion veterinarian, Dr. Sarah Nold, to discuss five critical cat behavior changes, and when you should seek veterinary care for your best friend.

 Five critical cat behavior changes to watch out for

 If your cat is not using the litter box, it is definitely something worth doing some digging over.
 Certainly, there is a chance if your cat is not using the litter box, they might be using the bathroom somewhere around the house.
 Besides being a messy situation, this could also indicate an underlying behavior or health concern that needs to be addressed.
-“If your cat is in pain, such as with arthritis, they may decide it is easier (less painful) to use the bathroom elsewhere instead of having to step up or jump into the litter box,” says Nold.
+“If your cat is in pain, like with arthritis, they may decide it’s easier and less painful to use the bathroom elsewhere instead of having to step up or jump into the litter box,” says Nold.
 Additionally, if your pet is vocalizing and crying out, please seek veterinary care immediately.